ptek/kerestey.net/content/writing/drafts/3000-01-01-on-types-in-evolving-microfrontend-communication.md

 ---
-title: On types in evolving cross micro frontends communication
+title: On types in evolving microfrontend communication
 author: Pavlo Kerestey
 ---